xbeat/Machine-Learning/README.md

 Lie groups are continuous symmetry groups that play a crucial role in physics and mathematics.
 They are named after Sophus Lie, who studied their properties in the late 19th century.

+## Understanding Zero Padding in Convolutional Neural Networks

+Understanding Zero Padding in CNNs

+The fundamental concept of zero padding involves augmenting input matrices with zeros around their borders.
+This process is crucial for maintaining spatial dimensions in convolutional neural networks and preserving edge information during feature extraction.

 ## Comparing Decision Trees and Random Forests

 Decision Trees vs. Random Forests: What's Best for You?